nixworks/public/news/2013/02/17/index.md

 Musician faced numerous challenges following the Jan.
 13 death of her boyfriend songwriter David Wilson

 ### [Government of Venezuela opens a granite processing plant in the state of Bolivar, with the intention of providing about 25% of the granite required nationwide. ](/news/2013/02/17/government-of-venezuela-opens-a-granite-processing-plant-in-the-state-of-bolavar-with-the-intention-of-providing-about-25-of-the-granite.md)
-_Context: Bolívar, Venezuela, government, granite_
+_Context: Bolivar, Venezuela, government, granite_

 ### [Five people are killed and eleven are injured, two seriously, when an apartment complex is destroyed by a gas explosion in Frenstat pod Radhostem, Czech Republic. ](/news/2013/02/17/five-people-are-killed-and-eleven-are-injured-two-seriously-when-an-apartment-complex-is-destroyed-by-a-gas-explosion-in-frena-ta-t-pod-ra.md)
-_Context: Czech, Frenštát pod Radhoštěm, gas explosion_
+_Context: Czech, Frenstat pod Radhostem, gas explosion_

 ### [Voters in Ecuador go to the polls for a general election with incumbent President Rafael Correa claiming a landslide victory. ](/news/2013/02/17/voters-in-ecuador-go-to-the-polls-for-a-general-election-with-incumbent-president-rafael-correa-claiming-a-landslide-victory.md)
 The vote showed the broad popularity of President Rafael Correa’s government’s social programs and support for the poor.